 There is a statute of limitations regarding legal malpractice cases.
 If a claim against you comes after the time set forth in the New Jersey statutes, we will seek a dismissal of the suit against you.
 Ordering a trial transcript from the court and compiling the information about the client's case or matter can be very helpful for your defense.

 Contact Legal Malpractice Lawyers at Lum, Drasco & Positan Today

-Our primary legal malpractice attorneys, Dennis Drasco, Kevin J. O'Connor, Arthur Owens and Gina Sorge, have represented a number of lawyers facing legal malpractice claims.
+Our primary legal malpractice attorneys, Dennis Drasco, Kevin J. O'Connor and Gina Sorge, have represented a number of lawyers facing legal malpractice claims.
 To schedule an appointment and discuss your case, contact our legal malpractice lawyers today.